|

 Forever

-a web-application that provided users the ability to build their
+and implemented a web-application that provided users the ability

-own website to support the sales of retail products.
-A
+to build their own website to support the sales of retail

-primary feature was a CMS system which allowed users to
+products.
+A primary feature was a CMS system which allowed

-edit/upload text, images, titles, and keywords that comprised
+users to edit/upload text, images, titles, and keywords that

-administering DNS zone entries as a single transaction across
+securely administering DNS zone entries as a single transaction

 |